allistermugaisi/Shopping-list-react-app/README.md

-This project show an example of a shopping list app developed using create-react-app
+This project shows an example of a shopping list app developed using create-react-app

 ## Available Scripts